Biomass Pelletisation: Influence of biomass characteristics on pellet quality

 Pellet production process

-Biomass pelletisation is the process of condensing biomass material into energy-dense pellets by forcing the biomass material under high pressure and temperature through a pellet mill consisting of a die with cylindrical press channels and rollers, to produce small cylindrical pellets.
-The friction between the biomass and the press channel generates a force compressing the biomass into pellets that are dense and cut at a uniform size.
-The biomass pelletisation process consists of multiple steps including pre-treatment (particle size reduction, drying, and conditioning), pelletising, and post-treatment (cooling, screening, packaging).
+Biomass pelletisation is the process of condensing biomass material into energy dense pellets by forcing the biomass material under high pressure and temperature through a pellet mill consisting of a die with cylindrical press channels and rollers, to produce small cylindrical pellets.
+The friction between the biomass and the press channel generates a force compressing the biomass into pellets that are dense and cut at uniform size.
+The biomass pelletisation process consist of multiple steps including pre-treatment (particle size reduction, drying, and conditioning), pelletizing, and post-treatment (cooling, screening, packaging).

 After pelletisation, the biomass pellets are allowed to cool to solidify into more durable forms.
 Once cooled, the biomass pellets are stored or packaged, ready for use.
 The fine materials that are not formed into pellets are recycled back into the pelletisation process.